 Before bed – 10:00 pm – A glass of milk

 Think positive and be optimistic

 I feel that strong will power and determination is the key to success and healthy survival.
 I love to work in a NGO for women; it gives me immense satisfaction and happiness.
 My Diabetes has made me more disciplined and positive about my life, work and priorities.
 I work with double energy and passion.
-I would like to share that no obstacle can stop you from moving ahead in life as long as you have the spirit to fight it and courage to give it your best shot.
+I would like to share that no obstacle can stop you from moving ahead in life as long as you have the spirit to fight it and the courage to give it your best shot.
 Always remember, you are your own best friend.